Meal planning is one of the primary ways that I save money on groceries, but sometimes it can become a real drag.

 Dedicating a type of food to each night helps you to make your meal plan more quickly each week, and helps your family to know what to expect.

-If you would like to add a little more fun to your meals, try these creative ideas:
+If you’d like to add a little more fun to your meals, try these creative ideas.

 Mexican Night (Italian Night, Greek Night, etc): Dedicate one evening each week to a particular kind of ethnic food that your family enjoys.
 You can even make the meal more fun by having your kids make a simple version of the country’s flag using construction paper and display it on the fridge that night.
 Play some Italian opera and learn a few Italian words for Italian night.
 Pull out the old Mexican blanket and make a menu in Spanish for Mexican night.
 Your creative celebrations will be something the kids look forward to each week.